siddhi-io/www/en/docs/docs/config-guide.md

 ### Configuring Siddhi Properties

-Siddhi supports setting follwing properties to be specify distribution based behaviours, for instance all [Named Aggregation](../../query-guide/#named-aggregation) in the distribution can be changed to [Distributed Named Aggregation](../../query-guide/#distributed-aggregation) with the following siddhi properties.
+Siddhi supports setting following properties to be specify distribution based behaviours, for instance all [Named Aggregation](../../query-guide/#named-aggregation) in the distribution can be changed to [Distributed Named Aggregation](../../query-guide/#distributed-aggregation) with the following siddhi properties.

 System Property| Description| Possible Values | Optional | Default Value
 ---------|---------|---------|---------|------
 shardId| The id of the shard one of the distributed aggregation is running in.
 This should be unique to a single shard | Any string | No | <Empty_String>
 partitionById| This allows user to enable/disable distributed aggregation for all aggregations running in one siddhi manager .(Available from v4.3.3) | true/false | Yes | false

-Follwing is the example of setting Distributed Named Agregation
+Following is the example of setting Distributed Named Aggregation
 ```yaml
 properties:
   partitionById	: true